London walking tours, English building guides, Architectural walks England, British architects visits

 London is the capital of the UK.
 There is a wealth of architecture here – from historic churches and palaces to modern art galleries and offices.
 Key architects from the past are Sir Christopher Wren and Nicholas Hawksmoor.
 More recently architects such as Foster, Rogers, Stirling, Hadid and Piano have created major buildings in London.

-King’s Cross Gasholders:
+King’s Cross Gasholders buildings:

 photo © Peter Landers